 In Vitro Fertilization (IVF) is a therapy that is designed to increase the chances of pregnancy for women who have difficulty conceiving naturally and it is the most advanced and effective fertility treatment available.
 It involves a series of steps that result in the development of embryos that can be transferred to the uterus to achieve pregnancy.
 Some patients achieve a pregnancy after just one round of IVF while others require multiple cycles.
 Additional options may be explored for patients who do not respond to IVF, such as using an egg donor.

+Technically, “in vitro fertilization” only refers to the process of fertilizing an egg outside the body.
+However, the term “IVF” is now used to describe the entire treatment cycle.
 In natural conception, the fallopian tube provides three functions: it picks up the ovulated egg, it provides an environment in which fertilization can occur and it transports the resulting embryo to the uterus for implantation.
-In cases where the fallopian tube is not functional or other impediments to fertility are present, the function of the fallopian tube can be replaced by in vitro fertilization (IVF).
+These steps can be replaced by IVF in cases where the fallopian tubes are not functional.

 The IVF cycle has three phases: ovarian stimulation and egg retrieval; fertilization and embryo culture; and embryo transfer and progesterone support.
 A description of these three main principles follows.